-†10% savings on final arrangements made in advance, excluding crypts which are offered at 5% savings if purchased in advance.
-For purchases made in Ontario: 4% savings for cemetery lots, niches and other interment rights and excludes above ground crypts.
+\†10% savings on final arrangements made in advance, excluding crypts which are offered at 5% savings if purchased in advance.

+\ For purchases made in Ontario: 4% savings for cemetery lots, niches and other interment rights and excludes above ground crypts.
+10% savings on all other cemetery products and services.